eliasmurcray/eliasmurcray/README.md

 Welcome to my Github profile!
 Here you will find some cool projects and solutions for coding competitions or challenges.

 ## About Me
 I'm a second-year Computer Science student at California Baptist University.
-I love coding in TypeScript, especially with React.
-I interned at Amazon and got a taste of professional software development.
-I enjoy taking part in coding competitions and challenges.
-I'm passionate about problem-solving and always eager to learn more in tech.
+Interned at Amazon Summer 2023, Google Summer 2024.
+Learning Vim and C currently.
+I main TypeScript.

 ## Goals
 - Work for Google as a software engineer